Schéma directeur d'aménagement et de gestion des eaux

-In France, the schéma directeur d'aménagement et de gestion des eaux (SDAGE) aims to put into effect the principles of the law of 3 January 1992 on the level of the major hydrographic basins.
+In France, the schéma directeur d'aménagement et de gestion des eaux (SDAGE) is a document that aims to put into effect the principles of the law of 3 January 1992 on the level of the major hydrographic basins.
 In translation, its name is outline for the organization of the development and management of water resources.

 Rationale

 Water is a part of the nation's common heritage.
 Its protection, exploitation and setting into a usable state while respecting natural balances, are of general interest.

 The use of water belongs to all, within the framework of laws and regulations as well as of rights already established.

 The law

 The main subjects addressed by the SDAGE are written into the law: